How Much is a Single Storey Extension? A Guide

 Garage conversions are another popular option for single storey extensions.
 By converting a garage into a living space, you can create a functional and practical room that can be used for various purposes, such as a home office, guest room, or storage space.
 Garage conversions are generally less expensive than other types of single storey extensions, making them an excellent choice for homeowners on a budget.
 However, the conversion process requires careful planning and execution to ensure that the new space flows seamlessly with the existing garage and the rest of the house.

-When planning a single storey extension, one of the most critical aspects to consider is the budget.
-A realistic budget is essential to ensure that you can complete the project without financial stress.
-To create a budget, you need to consider the discussed costs, which can include materials, labor, foundation requirements, and professional fees.
+When planning a single storey extension, creating a realistic budget is crucial.
+A budget helps ensure the successful completion of the project without financial stress.
+Key cost considerations include materials, labor, foundation requirements, and professional fees.

-Contingency planning is also crucial to unexpected expenses.
-It's essential to set aside a portion of your budget for unforeseen issues that may arise during the construction process.
-This will help you avoid financial shocks and ensure that your project stays on track.
-Additionally, setting priorities based on your needs versus your wants can help you allocate your budget more effectively.
-Be realistic about what you need versus what you want, and make sure to prioritize the essential components of your extension.
+Contingency planning is essential for unexpected expenses.
+Set aside a portion of your budget for unforeseen issues that may arise during construction to avoid financial shocks and keep your project on track.
+Additionally, prioritize your budget allocation based on needs versus wants to effectively manage your resources—focus on essential components first.

-To create a realistic budget, you need to consider the following factors:
+To create a realistic budget, consider the following factors:

 • Materials and Labor Costs: The cost can range from £1,000 to £2,500 per square meter, depending on the materials and labor involved.

-• Foundation Costs: The cost of the foundation can significantly impact the overall cost, with prices ranging from £1,700 for standard footings to £8,000 for Pile Foundations.
+• Foundation Costs: Costs for foundations can vary significantly, ranging from £1,700 for standard footings to £8,000 for pile foundations.

-• Project Management: Hiring a project manager can add a 30% profit margin to the total cost.
+• Project Management: Hiring a project manager may increase overall costs by about 30% due to the profit margin.

-When planning your budget, it's also essential to consider the location-specific costs.
-Extensions in London and the South East tend to be more expensive due to higher labor and material costs.
-Furthermore, recent price increases in construction costs have led to a more realistic estimate of £2,000 per square meter for basic to mid-range house extensions.
+Location-specific costs are also vital in your budgeting.
+Extensions in London and the South East tend to be pricier due to higher labor and material rates.
+Additionally, price increases in construction have led to a more realistic estimate of £2,000 per square meter for basic to mid-range house extensions.

 By understanding these factors and creating a realistic budget, you can better plan and budget for your single storey extension project, ensuring a successful and cost-effective outcome.